Ireland:

 Scenic and quality hotels and delicious food

-One longer day 55 miles but generally moderate cycling distances.
+Two longer days 55/60 miles but otherwise moderate cycling distances.

-All food, some wine and the distillery tour fees are included.
+All food, wine and the distillery tour fees are included.

 Dublin to Cork